• Skip to primary navigation

 • The perfect side dish – goes great with any meal, even for the holidays!

-The preferred method is to roast the squash in its skin because it will become more flavourful, and nutritious and it is less labor intensive.
+The preferred method is to roast the butternut squash in its skin because it will become more flavourful, and nutritious and it is less labor intensive.
 It may take slightly more time to cook but it is totally worth it!

 Boiling/steaming the squash will require you to peel and cut the squash and it will remove some of the flavor and nutrition in the squash as well.
 Now if you are short on time then boiling the squash is much faster and will take you about 15 minutes once you peel and cut the squash into cubes.